Naturalist. bTB Badger Vaccinator. Nature & travel writer. Photographer. Bee Watcher.

 Travel and Wellbeing

-In 2022 I was a finalist in the Bradt New Travel Writer of the Year Competition for my story called Waiting for Wilma and I’ve had a piece in The Telegraph’s Just back travel section about a disastrous campervan journey.
+In 2022 I was a finalist in the Bradt New Travel Writer of the Year Competition for my story Waiting for Wilma and I’ve had a piece in The Telegraph’s Just back travel section about a disastrous campervan journey.

 I love the feel of squelchy mud or sand between my toes and if I can incorporate a jog or walk while encountering wildlife or discovering new wild places, I’m happy.

 Although I’m a big advocate for jogging, shuffling and walking for the over 50s, especially women, I’m also a dreadful lounge-lizard, and can easily dunk half a packet of rich tea biscuits in a single mug of tea.
 No one’s perfect, right?

-If you would like to commission a travel, wellbeing or nature article, use any of my nature photographs (from a library of over 20,000) or would just like to discuss a writing idea, it would be great to hear from you.
+If you would like to commission an article, use any of my nature photographs (from a library of over 20,000) or would just like to discuss a writing idea, it would be great to hear from you.